How to Pre Sell Your Product Idea

 Step 4: Launch Your Offer

 Now that you’ve got your sales page put together it’s time to launch.
-When it comes to your launch it doesn’t need to be this long drawn out thing.
-Their are multiple ways you do this launch.
+When it comes to your launch it doesn’t need to be this long drawn-out thing.
+There are multiple ways you do this launch.

 • PayPal.
 The first option you have is to set up a webpage on your own site and put a PayPal button on the page.

 • Teachable.
-Finally the method I used was Teachable since I was planning to create a course this was the perfect platform for me to do my pre sale on.
+Finally, the method I used was Teachable Since I was planning to create a course this was the perfect platform for me to do my pre-sale.
 You can check out Teachable here.

 To give you an idea of how this works I put together this simple video to help get a better understanding of how to do this in Teachable.

-In my case I had a list of 115 people on my list and I figured if I could get 3 to 5 people to buy my product I would consider making it.
-In the end I didn’t get three people to buy the product but if I would have I would’ve made the product.
+In my case, I had a list of 115 people on my list and I figured if I could get 3 to 5 people to buy my product I would consider making it.
+In the end, I didn’t get three people to buy the product but if I had I would’ve made the product.

 Sending out the first email is just the start of things.
-You actually want to send four to five email out over a period of a week.
-To help you here are a few of the email I sent out.
+You actually want to send four to five emails out over a period of a week.
+To help you here are a few of the emails I sent out.

-• Pre Launch Email.
+• Pre-Launch Email.
 I sent this email out a day before the launch to drive curiosity.
-I kept things simply and treated like I was emailing a buddy.
-As a result I got 38 people to open that email or 35.5% of my list.
+I kept things simple and treated like I was emailing a buddy.
+As a result, I got 38 people to open that email, or 35.5% of my list.

-• Are You a Good Fit for the Product Email.
-A few days later I sent out another email and in this email I decide to cover who would be a great fit for this product.
-This email allowed me to really connect with my audience and talk about the pain points and draw the line between the pain and the solution.
+• Are You a Good Fit for the Product Email?
+A few days later I sent out another email and in this email, I decided to cover who would be a great fit for this product.
+This email allowed me to really connect with my audience talk about the pain points and draw the line between the pain and the solution.

 • Last Chance Email.
-Finally, on the last day I sent one last email to my list telling them that I was closing the doors and that today was your last chance to get in.
-This email really drives that scarcity home and let’s people know that they are getting in on something great and that they won’t get a price like this again.
+Finally, on the last day, I sent one last email to my list telling them that I was closing the doors and that today was their last chance to get in.
+This email really drives that scarcity home and lets people know that they are getting in on something great and that they won’t get a price like this again.

 • Write a Blog Post.
 If you have a blog put a post together on your course covering all the details from benefits to features.